 - A rapidly rising older population

 - Increasing diversity in older people

 - Declining home ownership

 - Older people as an increasing workforce and consumer market

-- Ageing is a global issue, ageing is changeing and we all need to prepare.
+- Ageing is a global issue, ageing is changing and we all need to prepare.

-Reviewing four key Positive Ageing Strategies from across the country, we learnt that other districts:
+Based on a revision of four other Positive Ageing Strategies from across the country, we learnt that other districts:

-- All experience similar trends and issues - Based their strategies on WHO Principles and the Office for Senior National Goals - Focused their strategy principles focus on strengths and opportunities - Identified council collaboration with community as vital for successful outcomes
+- All experience similar trends and issues - Based their strategies on WHO Principles and the Office for Senior National Goals - Focused their strategy principles focus on strengths and opportunities - Identified council collaboration with community as vital for successful outcomes.

-5.4.2 Alignment with existing Wairarapa District Council strategies and plans
+6.4.2 Alignment with existing Wairarapa District Councils' strategies and plans

-A review of existing strategies and plans revealed a wide range of thinking and action to support older adults in an the Wairarapa.
+A review of existing strategies and plans revealed a wide range of thinking and action to support older adults in the Wairarapa.

-5.4.3 Resident input
+6.4.3 Resident input